KittyScripters/Take-a-Hike/README.md

 # TrailFeathers

-Trail Feathers is an app for hiking and bird watching anywhere in the world!
-Use it to explore hiking and biking trails, organize lists of items to bring with you, and search for any North American bird.
+Trail Feathers is an app for hiking and bird watching anywhere in North America!
+Use it to find hiking and biking trails, organize lists of items to bring with you, and check the weather for your trip.
+Read and leave reviews of the trails to elevate your travel experience.

 # Team ACE